Material Sales

 Cost of Materials

-The price charged for limited and negotiated sales is set by DNR, typically established by the representative regional sale prices established by DNR.
+The price charged for limited and negotiated sales is set by DNR, typically established by the representative regional sale prices.
 The representative regional sale price is based on the market costs of material in the area.
 Alternatively, the buyer may pay the fair market value of the material, determined by an appraisal, acceptable to DNR that has been completed and approved within two years before the date of sale.

 In addition to the cost of the material, there may be an application fee and additional requirements such as (but not limited to) an initial deposit, bonding, insurance, reclamation plan, or surveying.
 You may want to discuss these costs with DMLW staff before applying as they can be substantial.